Caleb & Brown

 Market Capitalisation

 Market capitalisation (also referred to as market cap) is a metric that measures the relative size of a cryptocurrency.
-It is calculated by multiplying the total number of coins in circulation with the current price of that specific coin.
+It is calculated by multiplying the total number of coins in circulation by the current price of that specific coin.

 Liquidity Versus Volume